Chart Color Schemes

 Heidelberg Heights's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Heidelberg Heights residents have relatively positive health outcomes, with a low prevalence of common conditions compared to the general population but higher than national averages among older, at-risk groups.
-Approximately 58% (4,309 people) have private health cover, slightly lower than Greater Melbourne's 60.3%.
+Health data for Heidelberg Heights shows positive health outcomes overall.
+The prevalence of common health conditions is low compared to the general population but higher than national averages among older and at-risk groups.

 Frequently Asked Questions - Health